Gene & Jude's

-Gene & Jude's is a popular and iconic hot dog stand in River Grove, Illinois, founded in 1946 by Chicago city worker Gene Mormino.
+Gene & Jude's is a hot dog stand in River Grove, Illinois, founded in 1946 by Chicago city worker Gene Mormino.
 The stand is famous for its limited approach to the Chicago-style hot dog, its toppings departing from tradition by including only mustard, onions, relish, sport peppers and fresh cut French fries placed on top, known as a Depression Dog.
 The menu is limited to hot dogs, double dogs, tamales and fries, and notably lacks ketchup.